 - Special Collections: The Special Collections Gallery includes digital projects which cannot currently be integrated into the Archive or Fanlore.
 These include .pdfs, multimedia fanworks, historically important fan sites, and other digital artifacts.

-- Fan Culture Preservation Project: A joint venture between the OTW and the Special Collections department at the University of Iowa to archive and preserve fanzines and other non-digital forms of fan culture.
+- Fan Culture Preservation Project: A joint venture between the OTW and institutions like the Special Collections department at the University of Iowa to archive and preserve fanzines and other non-digital forms of fan culture.

 - GeoCities Rescue Project: A project dedicated to preserving fan sites which would otherwise have been lost through Yahoo’s closing of GeoCities in October 2009.